- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 | Average cost-per-click for water damage keywords | $40-$80 |

-When pay-per-click costs for water damage keywords run $40 to $80 per click depending on market saturation, the math becomes simple.
-Either you go bankrupt from running ads or you invest in the long lasting benefits of SEO.
+When pay-per-click for water damage keywords runs $40 to $80 a click depending on the market, the math gets clear fast.
+You either bleed your budget on ads or you build the lasting visibility that SEO gives you.

-South Santa Clara County is a high-value market for restoration companies.
-Morgan Hill’s median household income of $159,758, which is one of the highest in California.
-This means every water damage, fire, or mold event involves significant property value exposure.
-Property owners here move quickly to protect their assets, and they start by searching Google.
+South Santa Clara County is a strong market for restoration companies.
+Morgan Hill’s median household income of $159,758 is one of the highest in California, so every water, fire, or mold event involves real property value on the line.
+Owners here move quickly to protect their assets, and they start by searching Google.

-The area’s growing housing stock generates consistent demand.
-Morgan Hill’s population has grown 36.9% since 2000 and continues growing at 1.6% annually, bringing new homeowners into the market every year.
-Gilroy, with its $133,107 median household income and strong residential base, similarly generates year-round restoration demand.
-Add in the Bay Area’s periodic atmospheric river events, wildfire risk in the surrounding foothills, and aging infrastructure in older South County neighborhoods, and the restoration pipeline is structural.
+The growing housing stock keeps demand steady.
+Morgan Hill’s population has grown 36.9% since 2000 and keeps climbing about 1.6% a year, bringing new homeowners into the market every year.
+Gilroy, with its $133,107 median household income and solid residential base, generates year-round demand too.
+Add in the Bay Area’s atmospheric river events, wildfire risk in the surrounding foothills, and aging infrastructure in older South County neighborhoods, and the restoration pipeline is built in.

-For restoration companies serving Morgan Hill, Gilroy, Los Gatos, Campbell, San Jose, or anywhere in Santa Clara County, search visibility during a damage event is the difference between answering the phone and missing the job entirely.
-This is not a market that shops price under stress.
-They want companies they can reach quickly, and trust easily.
+For companies serving Morgan Hill, Gilroy, Los Gatos, Campbell, San Jose, or anywhere in Santa Clara County, search visibility during a damage event is the line between answering the phone and missing the job.
+Under stress, people here aren’t shopping on price.
+They want a company they can reach fast and trust easily.
+It is a crowded field too: the Census Bureau’s County Business Patterns counted 2,355 specialty-trade contractor establishments in Santa Clara County in 2023, so ranking above them is what wins the emergency call.

-Restoration is a fundamentally local business.
-Nobody searches for “water damage restoration company” in a city 200 miles away.
-Every search carries local intent.
-Every lead is tied to a specific geography.
+Restoration is a deeply local business.
+Nobody searches for a water damage company 200 miles away.
+Every search carries local intent, and every lead is tied to a specific spot on the map.

 - 76% of consumers who search “near me” visit a business within a day

-- 88% of mobile local searchers visit or call a store within 24 hours
+- 88% of mobile local searchers visit or call within 24 hours

 - 46% of all Google searches carry local intent

-- 80% of local searches result in a conversion
+- 80% of local searches end in a conversion

 - Businesses in the Google 3-pack get 126% more traffic and 93% more actions (calls, clicks, direction requests) than those ranked 4 through 10

-For restoration companies specifically, 64% of emergency searches come from mobile devices, and 72% of those customers contact a company within 48 hours of damage discovery.
-Voice search adds another layer: 76% of voice searches carry local intent, and queries like “call water damage company” show 90% completion rates.
+For restoration specifically, 64% of emergency searches come from mobile devices, and 72% of those customers contact a company within 48 hours of finding the damage.
+Voice search adds another layer: 76% of voice searches carry local intent, and queries like “call water damage company” finish at a 90% completion rate.

-The takeaway: if your restoration company does not appear in the Google Map Pack for your primary service area, you are invisible during the exact moment a customer needs you most.
+The takeaway is blunt.
+If your company doesn’t show in the Google Map Pack for your service area, you’re invisible at the exact moment a customer needs you most.

-Generic SEO advice tells restoration companies to “add keywords to your website” and “get more backlinks.”
-That advice misses the point entirely.
+Plenty of generic SEO advice tells restoration companies to “add keywords to your website” and “get more backlinks.”
+That misses what Google is actually doing.

-The real question Google is answering is not “which website mentions water damage the most?”
-It is “which entity is the most clearly defined, consistently referenced, and locally authoritative restoration company in this area?”
+The question Google is answering isn’t “which website mentions water damage the most?”
+It’s “which company is the most clearly defined, consistently referenced, and locally trusted restoration business in this area?”

-Entity SEO treats your restoration company as a distinct, verifiable thing in Google’s knowledge systems.
-Here is how to apply it:
+Entity SEO treats your company as a distinct, verifiable thing in Google’s systems.
+We apply it like this.

-Pick one page on your website as the single source of truth for your company.
-This is your Entity Home.
+Pick one page on your site as the single source of truth for your company.
+This is your entity home.
 It answers three questions in the first 100 to 150 words:

 - What is this company?